 To break up the cake: using a small knife, gently inserting it from the sides of the cake, then lift up the knife to break small parts of tea.
 You can either break the whole cake at once or only break small parts for drinking.

-Storage: White tea can also be aged, but it will have to stored in a very airtight container, and place it in a dark, dried and cold place.
+Storage: White tea can also be aged, but it will have to stored in a very airtight container/bag, and place it in a dark, dried and cold place.
 Once the cake is open, make sure to put it back to the sealed bag and keep it in a dark, dried and cool place.

 Brew: using boil water, 3g leaves to 100ml water, infusion for 30 seconds - 1 minute as you desire, keep adding hot water for many infusions.